oceanumeric/oceanumeric.github.io/docs/_blog/to-compete-or-not-compete.md

 solutions to my customers with AI technologies that are driven by data.

+## Back to the Question

+Now, let's go back to the question: who (or what kind of startups) survived and growed to be a decent size in Germany?
+From the data and the literature, we can answer this question as follows: _those who avoided over-competition from the US firms and focused on providing customized solutions to their customers with digital technologies survived and growed to be a decent size in Germany._

+As the literautre argues, since most of German software firms are not near frontier, they naturally avoided over-competition by focusing on providing customized solutions to their customers.

 ## Some Reflections

 In the post, we assumed that growing to be a decent size is the goal of a